Northern England: Road

 Buses are an important part of the Northern transport mix, with bus ridership above the England and Wales average in all three Northern regions.
-Many of the municipal bus companies were located in Northern England, and the region saw intense competition and bus wars following deregulation in the 1980s and 1990s.
+Many of the municipal bus companies were located in Northern England creating intense competition and bus wars following deregulation in the 1980s and 1990s.
 Increasing car ownership in the same era caused bus use to decline, although it remains higher than in most areas of the South.